plaidev/karte-android-sdk/README.md

 ## Getting Started
 Please see the detailed instructions in our docs to add [KARTE Android SDK](https://developers.karte.io/docs/android-sdk-v2) to your Android Studio project.

+## Requirements
+To integrate the KARTE Android SDK, the following requirements must be met:

+- Kotlin 1.8.10 or higher
+- Gradle 8.0.0 or higher
+- Android Gradle Plugin: 8.1.1 or higher
+- Optimizer: R8
+- minSdkVersion 21 or higher

 ## Documentation
 The developer guide is located at
 - [Developer Portal - KARTE Android SDK](https://developers.karte.io/docs/android-sdk-v2)